grease-xmr/grease/docs/src/20_circuits.typ

 )

 The peers will also agree on a third party agent to host the Key Escrow Service (KES).
-When the peers agree on the particular KES, the publicly known public key to this service is shared as $PubBjj("KES")$.
+When the peers agree on the particular KES, the public key to this service is shared as $PubBjj("KES")$.

 Each participant will create a new one-time key pair to use for communication with the KES in the case of a dispute.
 The peers share the public keys with each other, referring to the other's as $PubBjj("peer")$.